SDWebImage/SDWebImageWebPCoder/README.md

 // WebP image encoding
 let image: UIImage
-let webpData = SDImageWebPCoder.shared.encodedData(with: image, format: .webP, options: nil)
+let webpData = SDImageWebPCoder.shared.encodedData(with: image, format: .webP, options: nil) let lossyWebpData = SDImageWebPCoder.shared.encodedData(with: image, format: .webP, options: [.encodeCompressionQuality: 0.1]) // [0, 1] compression quality
+let limitedWebpData = SDImageWebPCoder.shared.encodedData(with: image, format: .webP, options: [.encodeMaxFileSize: 1024 * 10]) // v0.6.0 feature, limit output file size <= 10KB
 ```

 See more documentation in [SDWebImage Wiki - Coders](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#custom-coder-420)

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the root directory first.
+Then open `SDWebImageWebPCoder.xcworkspace`.

-This is a demo to show how to use `WebP` and animated `WebP` images via `SDWebImage`.
+This is a demo to show how to use `WebP` and animated `WebP` images via `SDWebImageWebPCoderExample` target.

 ## Screenshot